ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/mppi_controller/configuring_mppic.md

 Type: `string` Default: `"DiffDrive"`

 :   The desired motion model to use for trajectory planning.
-Options are `DiffDrive`, `Omni`, or `Ackermann`.
+Options are `"DiffDrive"`, `"Omni"`, or `"Ackermann"`.
 Differential drive robots may use forward/reverse and angular velocities; Omni add in lateral motion; and Ackermann adds minimum curvature constraints.

 ### **`critics`**